-In August 2014, the Company entered into an agreement to acquire up to a 75% interest in the Marimaca copper oxide prospect for \$185,000 (\$60,000 paid); \$125,000 on completion of an NI 43-101 compliant resource estimate and engineering study that demonstrates the technical and economic feasibility of producing a minimum of 1,500tpy of copper cathode by August 2018 to earn 51% interest.
-Coro may acquire a further 24% interest by obtaining project construction finance.
-In April 2017, this agreement was amended to enable Coro to contribute the Ivan plant (from the Rayrock acquisition (note 3)) to earn its additional 24% rather than obtaining project construction finance as per the original agreement.
+In August 2014 (subsequently amended in April 2017), the Company entered into an agreement to acquire up to a 75% interest in the Marimaca copper oxide prospect for \$185,000 (\$60,000 paid); and \$125,000 on completion of an NI 43-101 compliant resource estimate and engineering study that demonstrates the technical and economic feasibility of producing a minimum of 1,500tpy of copper cathode by August 2018 to earn 51% interest.
+Coro may acquire a further 24% interest by obtaining project construction finance, or contributing the Ivan plant (note 3).
 The owner of the property will maintain a 25% interest with a 15% interest free carried to commercial production and a 10% participating interest that is subject to dilution.